daos-stack/daos/src/vos/README.md

 While extents are defined in terms of records, the chunk size is defined in terms of bytes.
 When calculating the number of checksums needed for an extent, the number of records and the record size is needed.
-Checksums should typically be derived from Chunk Size bytes, however, if the extent is smaller than Chunk Size or an extent is not "Chunk Aligned" than a checksum might be derived from bytes smaller than Chunk Size.
+Checksums should typically be derived from Chunk Size bytes, however, if the extent is smaller than Chunk Size or an extent is not "Chunk Aligned," then a checksum might be derived from bytes smaller than Chunk Size.

 The **Chunk Alignment** will have an absolute offset, not an I/O offset.
 So even if an extent is exactly, or less than, Chunk Size bytes long, it may have more than one Chunk if it crosses the alignment barrier.